ZigFisher/glutinium/micronucleus/README.md

 micronucleus
 ============

-Micronucleus - bootloader for Digispark (tiny85 USB)
+Micronucleus - bootloader for Digispark (tiny85 with USB interface)

 License